Vital GCSE Requirements for Medicine

 How to Get into Medicine with Low GCSE Grades?

-Several medical universities in Europe have lower requirements for GCSE grades.
+Several medical universities in Europe have lower minimum GCSE grades for medicine.
 These schools have excellent medical programmes with worldwide recognition of the degree.
 In addition, tuition fees and living costs are much lower than those in the United Kingdom.

 Trakia Medical University and the Medical University in Sofia require a minimum score of 6 on the GCSE.
 These universities are located in Bulgaria, and thousands of UK students have received medical education there.